Bridge Officers

 Members at Large

-2nd Member at Large Lt Ron Hottes
+2nd Member at Large Lt Wendall Lightner, S

 3rd Member at Large Lt Chuck Eldridge, S